 By Valerie Nikolas

-Smoke from L&M cigarettes fills the air of Chris Chandler’s Bucktown apartment as he tells stories of 1960s and ‘70s Chicago—a setting rife with corruption and injustice.
+Smoke from L&M cigarettes filled the air of Chris Chandler’s Bucktown apartment as he told stories of 1960s and ‘70s Chicago—a setting rife with corruption and injustice.

 He would know, having worked as a reporter during that time.
 Chandler covered the unrest following Dr. Martin Luther King Jr.’s assassination, a segregated school system, the FBI’s assassination of Black Panther leader Fred Hampton, corruption in local police departments and other hot topics of the time.

 “There’s nothing like being a good reporter in a good battle,” Chandler reflected in a gravelly voice with a hint of an old-time newscaster’s accent.

 Christopher Norris Chandler got his start in Chicago journalism in 1963 at the now-defunct City News Bureau, which he called a “boot camp for young reporters.”
 “They treat you like shit,” he remembered.
 “And the pay is terrible.”